 This section is dedicated to the integration guide for previous versions of the OpenBack SDK.

-OpenBack is a fast and easy integration for Android apps and should take less than 15 minutes for each app and involves:
+OpenBack is a fast and easy integration for iOS apps and should take less than 15 minutes for each app.

 A sample application is available on Github here.